nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 }
 ```

 Before we create our ViewModel, we should make a screen state that will help with the asynchronous stages of a request.
-Let's make a sealed class ScreenState.kt
+Let's make a sealed class ScreenState.kt.

 ### ScreenState.kt